dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 import Header from '../_source-info-header.md';
 <Header/>

-Filesystem source is a generic source that allows loading files from remote locations (AWS S3, Google Cloud Storage, Google Drive, Azure) or the local filesystem seamlessly.
+Filesystem source allows loading files from remote locations (AWS S3, Google Cloud Storage, Google Drive, Azure) or the local filesystem seamlessly.
 Filesystem source natively supports `csv`, `parquet`, and `jsonl` files and allows customization for loading any type of structured files.

 To load unstructured data (`.pdf`, `.txt`, e-mail), please refer to the [unstructured data source](https://github.com/dlt-hub/verified-sources/tree/master/sources/unstructured_data).

+## How Filesystem source works?

+The Filesystem source doesn't just give you an easy way to load data from both remote and local files — it also comes with a powerful set of tools that let you customize the loading process to fit your specific needs.

+Filesystem source loads data in two steps:
+1. It [accesses the files](#1-initialize-a-filesystem-resource) in your remote or local file storage without actually reading the content yet.
+At this point, you can [filter files by metadata or name](#6-filter-files).
+You can also set up [incremental loading](#5-incremental-loading) to load only new files.
+2. [The transformer](#2-choose-the-right-transformer-resource) reads the files' content and yields the records.
+At this step, you can filter out the actual data, enrich records with metadata from files, or [perform incremental loading](#load-new-records-based-on-a-specific-column) based on the file content.

 ## Quick example